I am always perplexed when I visit a site that does not enforce strict compliance with approved procedures.

 So, why wouldn’t an operator feel compelled to use their “playbook” procedures?

-The most common answer I get is: “The procedure doesn’t work.”
+Well, the most common answer I get is: “The procedure doesn’t work.”

 “This valve is stuck,” or “This switch is jumpered out because it sticks.”

-Maybe this seems like a legitimate excuse not to use the procedure – except why not write a temporary procedure that addresses the issue and still allows the system to function as intended?
+Maybe this seems like a legitimate excuse not to use the procedure.
+Except why not write a temporary procedure that addresses the issue and still allows the system to function as intended?